npiper/solveapuzzledev.parent/README.md

 ### Maven Release plugin

-By default the version is v2.5.3, this is to allow the default settings of auto versioning sub-modules. (`autoVersionSubmodules`)
+By default the maven [release plugin](https://maven.apache.org/maven-release/maven-release-plugin/) version is v2.5.3, this is to allow the default settings of auto versioning sub-modules. (`autoVersionSubmodules`)

 ### Maven checkstyle plugin - with google style checks

-By default the version is v2.5.3, it is configured to use the rules from [google style check](http://checkstyle.sourceforge.net/google_style.html)
+By default the maven [checkstlye plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) version is v2.5.3, it is configured to use the rules from
+[google style check](http://checkstyle.sourceforge.net/google_style.html)

 ### Corbetura reporting plugin - code coverage by tests

-The reporting plugin is version 2.7, in site generation a corbetura coverage report is generated.
+The [codehaus corbetura](http://www.mojohaus.org/cobertura-maven-plugin/) reporting plugin is version 2.7, in site generation a corbetura coverage report is generated.

 ### Maven Enforcer plugin

-The maven enforcer plugin validates minimum governance, build rules for a project.
+The maven [enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) validates minimum governance, build rules for a project.
 The version is 1.4.1.
 The enforced minimums are shown in the next section.

 #### Enforced Miniumums